CoinFabrik/scout/README.md

 ```bash
 cargo scout
 ```

-If you're using Windows, you can still run Scout by installing the [Windows Subsistem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) and using Bash.

 For more information on installation and usage, please refer to the [Getting Started](http://localhost:3000/docs/intro) section in our documentation below.